osxmidi/SFZero-X/README.md

 For Juce 5 (current JUCE lv2 version) copy the files in SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero/Juce5 to SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero

-Unzip the SFZero-X-lv2-make.zip file in the SFZero-X master folder/plugin/Builds/Linux/lv2 folder and copy the Makefile to the SFZero-X master folder/plugin/Builds/Linux folder
+Unzip the SFZero-X-lv2-make.zip file in the SFZero-X master/plugin/Builds/Linux/lv2 folder and copy the Makefile to the SFZero-X master/plugin/Builds/Linux folder

-cd into SFZero-X master folder/plugin/Builds/Linux
+cd into the SFZero-X master/plugin/Builds/Linux folder

 make CONFIG=Release

 cd build

-copy lv2_ttl_generator and lvmake and makelv2 from the SFZero-X master folder/plugin/Builds/Linux/lv2 folder
+copy lv2_ttl_generator and lvmake and makelv2 from the SFZero-X master/plugin/Builds/Linux/lv2 folder

 ./makelv2